[R.O. 1996 § 200.010; CC 1987 § 71.010]

-This Chapter consists of the rules and regulations for the operation of the Police Department of this City.
+This Article consists of the rules and regulations for the operation of the Police Department of this City.

 The Chief of Police is the director of the Police Department.
 He/she shall have immediate and direct control of the Department, subject to the supervision of the Mayor, and subject to such other rules, regulations and orders as the Mayor may prescribe.
 He/she shall promulgate and enforce orders, rules and regulations (consistent with this Code and with the rules, regulations and orders of the Mayor) for the efficient operation of the Police Department.

 [R.O.
 1996 § 200.030; CC 1987 § 71.030]

 The Chief of Police shall devote his/her entire time to the discharge of his/her official duties.

 [R.O.
 1996 § 200.040; CC 1987 § 71.040]